ronleyzer/ML/README.md

 # ML

-Machine Learning Algorithms Implementation Project.
+###Machine Learning Algorithms Implementation Project.
+This project present a few ML algorithms I implemented.
+The motivation to this project is self learning and dipper understanding of the algorithms, as part of professional development.

 ## Download the Data from GoogleDrive
 Download the 'data' folder using the following link: [My_GoogleDrive](https://drive.google.com/drive/folders/1pohCzjaTY1ZTzqvKXm8KPB2pC6BEuovB).
 Put the data in a folder on your computer.